onap/integration/docs/integration-CICD.rst

 Jenkins CD on Windriver/Intel lab ..................................

-The CD part on windriver/Intel is based on jenkins.
+The CD part on Windriver/Intel is based on Jenkins.

-It is based on a standalone VM hosting a jenkins server.
+It is based on a standalone VM hosting a Jenkins server.
-The credentials of this VM as well as the jenkins server have been provided to integration committers.
+The credentials of this VM as well as the Jenkins server have been provided to integration committers.

-Several jobs can be triggered from this jenkins interface.
+Several jobs can be triggered from this Jenkins interface.
 Historically several chains were run daily (staging/release) but due to performance issues, they have all been stopped.
 Only SB-00 has been kept for use case support.
-The jenkins interface was however used to launch the installation of SB-00.
+The Jenkins interface was however used to launch the installation of SB-00.

-This jenkins script is leveraging resources available in OOM and integration repositories.
+This Jenkins script is leveraging resources available in OOM and integration repositories.

-It was planned to replaced this CD by a gitlab runner based CD to unify the CD management.
-But due to performance issue in the DC it was not possible to finalize the operation in Guilin.
+The replacement of this CD by a gitlab runner based CD to unify the CD management was planned, but finalizing the operation in Guilin was not possible due to performance issues.

 Gitlab CD
 .........